Add Docker's official GPG key:

 The

-group grants root-level privileges to the user.
+dockergroup grants root-level privileges to the user.
 For details on how this impacts security in your system, see Docker Daemon Attack Surface.

-group and add your user:
+To create the docker group and add your user:

-(1) Create the docker
+(1) Create the docker group.

 $ sudo groupadd docker

-(2) Add your user to the docker
+(2) Add your user to the docker group.

 $ sudo usermod -aG docker $USER